Dev-Mind

 • Launching commit() if everything is OK or rollback()

-If you do twice a find() on the same instance, it will only be loaded once
+With the first level of cache, if you execute twice a find() on the same instance, it will only be loaded once

 Schema generation